-Our top 5 brewery list would not be complete without Bozeman’s longest standing brewery – Bozeman Brewing over in the northeast part of town.
-They have been around since 2001, but that doesn’t stop them from innovating some of the most creative beers out there.
+Our top 5 brewery list wouldn’t be complete without Bozeman’s longest standing brewery – Bozeman Brewing over in the northeast part of town.
+They’ve been around since 2001, but that doesn’t stop them from innovating some of the most creative beers out there.
 The environment here is hard to beat (insert their tasting room open seven days a week), not to mention Sunday FUNday where 50 cents from every pint sold benefits the non profit of the day.
-The beer selection at Bozeman Brewing is endless, but the local favorite is the Bozone Select Amber Ale.
+The selection at is endless, but the local favorite is Bozone Select Amber Ale.
 They also offer numerous gluten-reduced beers.
-Don’t miss a trip to Bozeman Brewing so you can learn about some Bozeman history while sipping on some of the best brews in town!
+Don’t miss a trip to Bozeman Brewing so you can learn about some Bozeman history while sipping on some of the best brews in town! https://bozemanbrewing.com

 #1 – Map Brewing

-Whether you just wrapped up an epic ski day at Bridger Bowl or a relaxing lake day at Bozeman Beach, MAP Brewing is the place to finish off the day.
+Whether you just wrapped up an epic ski day at Bridger Bowl, or a relaxing lake day at Bozeman Beach, MAP Brewing is the place to finish off the day.
 MAP’s interior features a massive rock fireplace, spacious seating and two levels to enjoy your brew.
-Or, if weather permits, sit outside on the patio with unbeatable views of the Bridger Mountains, overlooking the water while you sip away the day.
+If weather permits, sit out on the patio with unbeatable views of the Bridger Mountains, overlooking the water.
 We don’t love MAP just for the views, though.
 They have a wide range of beer on tap and quite a few seasonal beers, including our personal favorite, the Strawberry Rhubarb Sour.
-They also have a few gluten-reduced beers to go along with their full menu which includes burgers, tacos, and appetizers.
+They also have a few gluten-reduced beers to go along with their full menu which includes burgers, tacos, and appetizers. https://mapbrewing.com

 If beer is not your forte, we’ve also included some of our favorite places to grab a hard cider, mead or wine below.

-The Lockhorn Cider House is a small cidery that is located in Downtown Bozeman.
+The Lockhorn Cider House is a small cidery located in Downtown Bozeman.
 They specialize in crafting all natural hard ciders as well as Bone Dry ciders.
 Their ciders are absolutely delicious, and you can’t even try to beat the rustic feel of their tasting room.
-Get this, their tasting room actually used to be a historic farm house garage and has since been totally rebuilt!
-The outdoor seating at Lockhorn is hard to beat too.
+Get this – their tasting room actually used to be a historic farm house garage and has since been totally rebuilt!
+The outdoor seating at Lockhorn is hard to beat, too.
 If the weather is nice, relax on the patio next to the outdoor fireplace and you won’t ever want to leave.
-They also have a new local orchard, a CSA garden and do an apple collection to create local cider annually.
-Trust us, you don’t want to miss this cidery!
+They also have a local orchard, a CSA garden, and collect apples each fall to create a local cider.
+Trust us, you don’t want to miss this cidery! https://www.lockhornhardcider.com

 Blend is a winery located in Downtown Bozeman.
 They offer a wide selection of food that has been specially created to pair perfectly with their wines.
 Most of the wines from Blend originate from Washington, with a few originating from Oregon grapes.
 Even better, if you love wine and people, then join their wine club!
 They do quarterly releases where Blend hosts wine club parties and members are introduced to the new wines.
 If you’re new to Bozeman, this is a great opportunity to get involved.